nrjdalal/smart-registry/README.md

   ${author.name} <${author.email}> (${author.url})
 ```

-e.g. To generate the registry in the `json` directory from some file and directory at the working directory (`apps/www`).
+e.g. to generate the registry in the `json` directory from some file and directory at the working directory (`apps/www`).

 ```bash
 npx smart-registry path/to/file.ext path/to/directory ... --output json --cwd apps/www
 ```

-- cwd is useful when working with monorepos or multiple projects.
+- `cwd` is useful when working with monorepos or multiple projects.

 ## How it Works